 It also should be noted that some readings ‘add up’ the numbers on the cards to come to the overall energy of the reading or add more detail to it.
 The sum of all the cards is 87 which then (when adding 8 and 7) adds up to 15.
 The 15th card is the bear, symbol of authority and power.
 Therefore there may be a bit of a power struggle going on between this woman and the friend for the seeker's attention.
 It isn’t necessary to use the adding technique, but some find it adds a different dimension to their reading.

 Although I have interpreted the cards this way, other Lenormand readers will have read this and said to themselves “I didn’t get that interpretation at all.”
 There will always be disagreement because interpretations are a very personal thing.
 Although everyone has the same general idea about what one card means (such as a dog being a friend), their thoughts of what it means when two cards are combined can range widely.
 The great thing is that you will gain the right answers for you through practice and intuition.

 I recommend anyone serious about learning Lenormand should practice string readings a couple of times a week at least.
 In the morning time perform the reading then record what cards came up.
 Once your day is over, you can go back and relate your day to the cards to give yourself different ideas about how the cards can be interpreted.
 You may have understood the garden to mean a trip to the park when it was a chance to go out and socialize with friends.

 A very good way to discover what the cards mean for you (and to help you make more accurate predictions) you should record your readings so that you can check them for accuracy at a later date.
 Here on Read Lenormand, I have Lenormand Journaling Worksheets which include worksheets for two, three, five and seven card strings.

-Finally, if you have enjoyed this spread post, you can sign up below for a free Lenormand Combinations PDF guide.
+Finally, if you have enjoyed this spread post, you can sign up below for a free beginners Lenormand PDF guide.
 It’s fun, it’s free and it is downloadable on mobile, tablet and computer!